CrowdHailer/raxx_kit/README.md

   $ mix raxx.kit my_app --module MyApp
   ```

-- The `--apib` option will generate an API Blueprint file which is used as the project router.
+- `--apib`: Generate an API Blueprint file which is used as the project router.

 ## Copyright and License